eyal20202/MoviesRatingSystemHub/README.md

-Download the zip
+1.Download the zip
-extract
+2. extract
-in the file run npm install --force npm start opn localhost:3000
+3. in the file run npm install --force
+4. npm start
+5. open localhost:3000 in broweser